rocklizard/TeamsMsiOverride/README.md

 The script is signed, so the user executing the script on each machine will require an execution policy of at least RemoteSigned.

+### VDImode Feature ###
+Adds support for CheckMsiOverride script, to be used in a non-persistent setup
+eg: RDS Farm with %localappdata% deleted on logoff

 #### Scheduled Task
 To deploy this script as a Scheduled Task you can use the following steps:
 1) [Download](https://github.com/microsoft/TeamsMsiOverride/releases/latest/download/TeamsMsiOverride.zip) the latest version of the script package.